Recent Posts

 Thankfully, he can recharge his batteries with a few sugar cookies here and some lightly iced gingerbread men there, and wash it all down with a cold glass of milk and onto the next home with stockings hung with care.

 The real story is that the tradition of cookies and milk on Christmas Eve dates back to the Great Depression.
 At that time, so many people had so little of everything that parents taught their children to share and thank others for their kindness towards them.
-One way to instill this idea was to leave snacks out for Santa and his reindeer in a simple act of appreciation.
+One way to foster this idea was to leave snacks out for Santa and his reindeer in a simple act of appreciation.

-Today, Santa looks for those plates of crumbly goodness because as researchers have proven at the North Pole, cookies are the fastest way to replace all of those hard burned calories.
-In fact, when he was asked about it recently in an interview on Santaupdate.com he said he loves anything that is left for him but he always eats all of the cookies and especially loves the homemade ones!
+Today, Santa looks for those plates of crumbly goodness because, as researchers have proven at the North Pole, cookies are the fastest way to replace all of those hard-burned calories.
+In fact, when he was asked about it recently in an interview on Santaupdate.com he said he loves anything that is left for him, but he always eats all of the cookies and especially loves the homemade ones!

 - Australia – Lemonade or ice-cold beer – it is summertime after all!